 10 Best Memory Care Facilities in Maine

-Caron Street House offers services such as personalized meal plans, daily living help and high caregiver to resident ratio.
-It is situated at 26 Caron St, and can offer Alzheimer's care to Portland, ME seniors.
-Caron Street House has a license in Maine to offer care, with license number RCC173.
+Bellavita At Scarborough offers services such as programs for family members, promoted socialization and excellent caregiver-to-resident ratio.
+It is located at 18 Black Point Rd, and is able to offer Alzheimer's care to Scarborough, ME senior citizens.
+Bellavita At Scarborough has a license in Maine to offer care, with license number RCD2317.

 For seniors who require assistance with everyday tasks, Guy Street can be the best choice for memory care assisted living in Houlton, Maine.
 It offers services such as routine vital sign and health monitoring, caregiving staff trained for Alzheimer’s care and mental games.
 Guy Street is licensed by the state of Maine with license number RCC1900.

 Located at 73 Pleasant St, inside 04406 zip code area in Kennebec county, Pleasant Street Services offers Alzheimer’s care to Waterville, ME dementia sufferers and includes services such as wandering prevention system, caregiving staff trained for Alzheimer’s care and special Alzheimer’s programs to decrease frustration.
 Pleasant Street Services is officially licensed to provide care, with license # PNC977.